knice/inquiry.ucsc.edu/source/_articles/2020-21/dangerous-element.md

 of its current and historic use in gold mining, and from the continued use of coal for energy production.
 Gold Rush--era mining contaminated watersheds throughout California.
-Miners used the shiny liquid quicksilver---mercury in its pure, elemental form---to recover gold from gravel deposits adjacent to rivers.
+Miners used the shiny liquid quicksilver&mdash;mercury in its pure, elemental form&mdash;to recover gold from gravel deposits adjacent to rivers.
 At these [placer mines](https://en.wikipedia.org/wiki/Placer_mining), miners washed gold-containing sediments through sluices lined with quicksilver.
 The